Australia cancel ODI series against Afghanistan over Taliban restrictions on women's and girls' rights

-Afghanistan and Australia were due to play a three-match ODI series in the United Arab Emirates in March as part of the ICC's Super League; the Taliban, in control of Afghanistan since August 2021, recently announced a ban on women attending university
+Afghanistan and Australia were due to play a three-match ODI series in the UAE in March; the Taliban, in control of Afghanistan since August 2021, recently announced a ban on women attending university; Naveen-ul-Haq has pulled out of the Big Bash League in response to the decision

 Australia have withdrawn from their ODI series against Afghanistan in the United Arab Emirates after the Taliban imposed further restrictions on women's and girls' rights.